School of Nursing & Kinesiology

 By integrating the concept of Christian service in all of our instruction, graduates learn how to care for the spiritual needs of their clients.
 Basing our nursing practice on Biblical principles, students learn how to minister to a dying patient, resolve current moral issues being faced by the health care team, and address the needs of the uninsured.
 We discuss what it means to be a Christian servant.

-Global education is an important component of both the BSN and MSN programs, with a required intercultural experience in the curriculums.
+Global education is an important component of the BSN program, and we require an intercultural experience as part of our curriculum.
 Students have the opportunity to travel, at a reduced rate, to far away places providing nursing care to the citizens of that community.
 Students have traveled to places such as:

 - Dominican Republic

-Nursing students apply their classroom learning in three local hospitals:
+Nursing students apply their classroom learning in local hospitals:

 - St.Vincent Anderson Regional Hospital